EasyCorp/easy-deploy-bundle/doc/configuration.md

 words, you don't have to learn any special syntax and you won't face any of the problems and constraints imposed by XML, JSON and YAML files.

-The first time you run the `deploy` command in a Symfony application, a initial config file is created for you.
+The first time you run the `deploy` command in a Symfony application, an initial config file is created for you.
 Go ahead, run `deploy` and open the generated config file.
 This is what you'll see: